Sustainability in your course

 The entrepreneurial difference locally

-As part of the national ‘Briefcases’ scheme, led by corporate sustainability movers and shakers at the Heaven Company, students helped high street businesses to consider ways they could improve visual and packaging communications to maximise their sustainability value and business potential in an age of online shopping.
+As part of the national ‘Briefcases‘ scheme, led by corporate sustainability movers and shakers at the Heaven Company, students helped high street businesses to consider how to improve visual and packaging communications to maximise their sustainability value and business potential in an age of online shopping.

 Two students were celebrated at the national Solutions Awards in 2018 for their projects, winning bronze and silver.